gapotchenko/Gapotchenko.FX/Source/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum.Crc8/README.md

 ## Custom CRC-8 Algorithms

-Once in a while you may encounter a custom CRC-8 algorithm that is neither widely known nor characterized.
+Once in a while, you may encounter a custom CRC-8 algorithm that is neither widely known nor characterized.
 In that case, you can instantiate a custom checksum algorithm with the desired parameters by hand:

 ``` c#